What is BCP (beta-caryophyllene)?

 BCP has been linked to treatments for depression and anxiety, arthritis, heart disease, seizures and more, while a recent study has gone as far as to say that BCP may be a more effective pain reliever than CBD oil.
 So, while it’s clear that BCP may contain just as many (if not more) health benefits as cannabis oil, what exactly is it?

-To understand the science behind beta-caryophyllene (otherwise known as BCP), think back to some of your favourite natural scents.
+Think back to some of your favourite natural scents.
 Whether it’s the freshness of a pine tree, the bittersweet tang of an orange, or the soothing scent of lavender, these fragrances are all due to an organic compound otherwise known as a ‘terpene’.

 Terpenes give various plants their distinctive scents and are thought to have a profound impact on our emotional and physical wellbeing.
 They’ve been around a while too; terpenes have been traced back as far as the 11th century with the introduction of camphor as pain relief.

-Beta-caryophyllene is found in black pepper, rosemary, cinnamon, etc.
+Beta-caryophyllene is found in many spices

 Beta-caryophyllene, or BCP, is abundant in aromatic plants like basil, oregano, black pepper, rosemary, black caraway, and cinnamon.
 It’s also abundant in cannabis.
 In fact, the cannabis plant contains an especially high concentration of BCP which gives it that unmistakable scent.
 BCP is secreted from the same part of the cannabis plant as THC and CBD, but it’s structurally quite different and thus affects the body differently too.